trustgraph-ai/trustgraph-ts-client/docs/tech-spec/architecture.md

 ## Overview

-This document outlines the architectural transformation of the TrustGraph client codebase from a tightly-coupled Chakra UI application into a reusable, UI-agnostic client library for WebSocket communication and state management.
+This document outlines the minimal architectural transformation of the TrustGraph client codebase from a tightly-coupled Chakra UI application into a reusable, UI-agnostic client library for WebSocket communication and state management.
+The emphasis is on preserving the stable, battle-tested WebSocket and state management APIs while only removing direct UI dependencies.

 ## Architectural Goals